 You can download each Fightstick control panel we service as a PSD templates, which is possible to open via GIMP.

-When to saving GIMP, you must keep all locked layers (Information, Overprint, Layout, Background) intact.
+When exporting from GIMP to Photoshop, you must keep all locked layers (Information, Overprint, Layout, Background) intact.
 This means you must not flatten or merge them together.
 Doing this, or worse, merging your artwork and the locked layers, will result in a hold within the fulfillment process.